tollmanz/wordpress-development-course/homework/Final Project.md

 | Plugin functions as described  | 20     |
 | Code follows best practices    | 15     |

+Regarding the "Code follows best practices" category, I am specifically looking for the following:

+* Plugin is written to increase chances of compatibility with other plugins and themes
+* Plugin is secure
+* Plugin uses WordPress APIs as appropriate
+* Plugin uses hooke (actions/filters) to achieve its functionality

 ## The Presentation (5 points)

 All presentations will take place on the final day of class.
 The presentations will be up to 5 minutes long, with an additional 2 minutes for questions.
 Successful presentations should include the following information: